 DOUGLAS F6D MISSILEER: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 21.33 meters 70 feet wing area 58.52 sq_meters 630 sq_feet length 16.15 meters 53 feet height 5.51 meters 18 feet 1 inch loaded weight 22,680 kilograms 50,000 pounds maximum speed 885 KPH 550 MPH / 480 KT _____________________ _________________ _______________________

 Some sources claim that there were doubts from the outset about the F6D, since it was clearly not an air-superiority fighter as such -- but that was stated in the specification, it was only intended to be a long-range air-defense platform.
 In principle, dogfighting wasn't a concern because the Eagle missile would destroy any intruder before they knew what hit them; the expected adversaries were Soviet missile carrier aircraft and antiship missiles, the missiles possibly launched from Soviet warships or submarines, meaning dogfighting was irrelevant anyway.
 If dogfighting was required, the Navy was acquiring other assets, such as the Vought F8U Crusader, for that job.

 However, the Missileer program was obviously going to be costly, and so the outgoing Eisenhower Administration was unenthusiastic about pushing it, preferring to leave the decision to invest in the program to the next presidency.
-When the Kennedy Administration took office in early 1961, the new defense secretary, Robert McNamara, was big on "commonality" between the US armed services; he felt that the Navy's fleet defense fighter could be developed as a variant of the Air Force's General Dynamics F-111 strike fighter, with the Navy variant designated the "F-111B".
+When the Kennedy Administration took office in early 1961, the new defense secretary, Robert McNamara, was big on "commonality" between the US armed services; he felt that the Navy's fleet defense fighter could be developed as a variant of the Air Force's General Dynamics F-111 strike fighter, the Navy variant being designated the "F-111B".
 Of course, the Missileer was cancelled without ever being flown.

 The F-111B would turn out to be a fiasco, and would never serve with the US Navy; when the F-111B program collapsed, Grumman -- which had been developing the F-111B as a subcontractor to General Dynamics -- offered an alternative design for a fleet defense fighter.
 It would emerge as the "F-14 Tomcat", armed with the Hughes AIM-54 Phoenix long-range AAM, the name of "Phoenix" apparently hinting at a resurrection of the "Eagle", guided by Hughes AN/AWG-9 radar, originally developed for the F-111B.
 However, that is another story.